 - That will be completed before another action takes place in the future.

-In Morocco, the school year starts in September and finishes on 10th of July. we can say:
+In Morocco, the school year starts in September and finishes on the 10th of July.
+We can say:

 Students will have done all their tests by the beginning of July.

 So before the 10th of July comes, the action of doing tests will have been completed, as shown in this picture: